Guide to visit the Etruscan Coast

 Main places to visit in the Etruscan Coast

 In a tour of the Etruscan Coast, a stop in Bolgheri is a must.
 Here are produced some of the finest wines in all of Tuscany such as Sassicaia and Ornellaia.
-In addition to its wines, Bolgheri is famous for its long tree-lined avenue leading from the provincial road to the gates of the village and to the castle that welcomes visitors upon their arrival.
+The Etruscan Coast is famous for the production of wine, so much so that there is talk of a real Wine Route that from Bolgheri leads to Suvereto and Campiglia Marittima.
+An itinerary to discover local wines could be a good way to visit the Etruscan Coast.
+In addition to its wines, Bolgheri is famous for the long tree-lined avenue that leads from the provincial road, or rather from San Guido, where there is a lovely oratory, to the gates of the village and the castle that welcomes visitors on their arrival in city.

 Sassetta is a small and charming village in the Val di Cornia.
-Inserted in a valuable naturalistic context, made of woods and forests, the village preserves some interesting monuments and a peculiar artistic vivacity linked to the activities of the Simposio di Scultura (Sculpture Symposium).
+Inserted in a valuable naturalistic context, made of woods and forests, the village preserves some interesting monuments and a peculiar artistic liveliness linked to the activities of the Simposio di Scultura, a peculiar open-air laboratory that allows you to directly witness the creation of new works of art.
+In the surrounding area, I would like to point out the presence of the spa which is located just outside the city and of the Parco Forestale di Poggio Neri, a large wood with numerous itineraries for walking, cycling and horse riding.

 Suvereto is a village of the outback rich in history and culture.
 Here we find many monuments, churches, museums and a fortress that dominates the town from above.
-In addition to the Rocca Aldobrandesca, the Pieve di San Giusto with its museum and the Palazzo Comunale are undoubtedly worth seeing.
+In addition to the Rocca Aldobrandesca, the Pieve di San Giusto with its museum of sacred art, and the Palazzo Comunale with the so-called Loggia dei Giudici.

 Campiglia Marittima is a pretty hilltop hamlet, located about 8 kilometers from the coast, which has well preserved its historic urban fabric.
-Here there are many things to see such as the Rocca, the Museum of Sacred Art and the Propositura of San Lorenzo.
+Here there are many things to see starting from the medieval fortress which is located in the highest point of the town, the Museo d’Arte Sacra where several works dating back to a long period from the 16th to the 19th century are exhibited, the Propositura di San Lorenzo and the Palazzo Pretorio.
+In the municipal area of Campiglia we find the aforementioned Parco Archeominerario di San Silvestro and the spa town of Venturina Terme.

 Piombino is one of the main ports of Tuscany; ferries to the island of Elba leave from here.
 In the historic center there are some monuments to visit such as the Palazzo Comunale and the Castle, and a couple of interesting museums, such as the Museo archeologico del Territorio di Populonia, but the thing that more than any other attracts the interest is probably the spectacular Piazza Bovio overlooking the sea: a truly unmissable viewpoint!